Skip to main content

 Additional tuning ephemeral storage

-In certain scenarios, optimizing ephemeral storage configurations becomes essential for achieving better performance and stability, particularly in Helm-based installations for scanners workers.
+In certain scenarios, optimizing ephemeral storage configurations becomes essential for achieving better performance and stability, particularly for scanners workers.
 This section outlines additional configurations for fine-tuning ephemeral storage, focusing on leveraging "On Demand" nodes with nvme disks and integrating Generic Ephemeral Inline Volumes.

 "On Demand" nodes with nvme disks